delimarr/ip6_ebl_coords/README.md

 This repository contains an interface to GoT, coordinates recording and analysis.

 # setup poetry and pre-commit hook
-- run "poetry install"
+- run `poetry install`
-- run "poetry shell"
+- run `poetry shell`
 - select newly created env from poetry as python interpreter
+- if you are on linux run `git config --global --add safe.directory /workdir`
-- run "pre-commit install"
+- run `pre-commit install`